-Table 6-Key Review Finding s for Access Be havioral Care Performance Measures Findings Validation Results Key Recommendations 5.
+Table 6-Key Review Findings for Colorado Health Partnerships, LLC Performance Measures Findings Validation Results Key Recommendations 5.
 Hospital Recidivism The BHO calculated this rate.
 The auditors reviewed the scope (specification) document and Attachment A and B related to the calculation of the measure.
 Discussion with BHO staff revealed that the scope document and attachments had undergone multiple updates over the past several years.
 In addition, during interviews, it became evident that certain elements were not explicitly defined within these documents.
 The recommendation section contains examples of missing/incomplete information.
 Primary source verification performed on-site did not identify any concerns with the BHO's calculation of the rate.
 Because the scope document was a work in progress, and the BHO complied with the specifications to the best of its ability, the auditors determined that the BHO was fully compliant with specifications.
-Fully Compliant HSAG encourages the BHO to work with the Department to reformat the Attachment A document, including a title page or header and modification date/version number in the footer to ensure that everyone is working with the same document.
+Fully Compliant HSAG encourages the BHO to work with other BHOs as well as the Department to reformat the Attachment A document, including a title page or header and modification date/version number in the footer to ensure that everyone is working with the same document.
 Any unnecessary tables and codes within tables in Attachment A should be deleted to avoid confusion, and tables should be labeled according to the relevant measure.
-HSAG also encourages the BHO to work with the Department to modify the Attachment B document.
-For example, the diagnosis codes within this document did not match those covered by State contract.
-Other modifications may be necessary to meet the criteria in the scope document, such as deletion of certain codes not used in measure calculation (e.g., DRG).
-An alternative solution might be to incorporate the revised information from Attachments A and B into the scope document and eliminate Attachments A and B altogether.
+HSAG also encourages the BHO to work with the other BHOs as well as the Department to modify the Attachment B document.
+For example, the diagnosis codes within this document do not match those covered by State contract.
+Other modifications may be necessary to meet the criteria in the scope document, such as deletion of certain codes not used in measure calculation (i.e., DRG).
+An alternative might be to incorporate the revised information from Attachments A and B into the scope document and eliminate Attachments A and B altogether.
 HSAG encourages the BHO to work with the Department to establish eligibility criteria for each performance measure, which should be spelled out explicitly in the scope document.
 In addition, the covered mental health diagnoses should be specified within the document or referenced specifically as an attachment to the scope document.

-Table 6-Key Review Findings for Access Behavioral Care Performance Measures Findings Validation Results Key Recommendations 6.
-Overall Penetration Rates HSAG interviewed key BHO staff members and reviewed the ISCAT.
+Table 6-Key Review Findings for Colorado Health Partnerships, LLC Performance Measures Findings Validation Results Key Recommendations 6.
+Overall Penetration Rates HSAG conducted interviews with key BHO staff members and reviewed the ISCAT.
 The processes in place to receive and collect claims/encounter data met standards.
 At the Department level, interviews with key staff members revealed that a code editor/scrubber (to ensure valid diagnosis/service codes) was not in place for penetration rate calculations.
 There was an editor/scrubber in place for rate-setting activities.
-The reviewers determined that this would not significantly bias any penetration rates due to editchecks performed during backend processing.
-This finding was at the Department level; therefore, the reviewers determined that ABC was fully compliant for this measure.
-Fully Compliant HSAG recommends that the BHO continue to oversee and monitor the receipt of encounter data from the community mental health center (CMHC) as well as submissions of encounter data to the Department.
-HSAG recommends that at the Department level, a code editor/scrubber (to validate diagnosis/service codes) be added to the process for determining the penetration rate.
+The reviewers determined that the absence of an editor/scrubber would not significantly bias any penetration rates due to edit checks performed during back-end processing.
+This finding was at the Department level; therefore, the reviewers determined that CHP was fully compliant for this measure.
+Fully Compliant HSAG recommends that the BHO continue to oversee and monitor the receipt of encounter data from the CMHCs as well as submissions of encounter data to the Department.
+HSAG recommends that at the Department level, a code editor/scrubber (to check for valid diagnosis/service codes) be added to the process for determining the penetration rate.